Making a Vegetarian Pregnancy Safe

 Talk to Your Doctor

-2. Be sure to tell your healthcare provider you’re a vegan, and have your hemoglobin checked at least every other month.
+Be sure to tell your healthcare provider you’re going to have a vegetarian pregnancy, and have your hemoglobin checked at least every other month.
 Because you can still feel anemic with a normal hemoglobin level, your doctor may want to do an iron profile, which is a more accurate measure of iron-sufficiency in your blood than is measuring your hemoglobin.
 (Research whether the increased fluid volume artificially dilutes the hemoglobin, giving a falsely low value.)

-5. You will need vitamin B12 supplements, since animal foods are the primary sources of this vitamin.
+You will need vitamin B12 supplements for a vegetarian pregnancy, since animal foods are the primary sources of this vitamin.
 Consult your healthcare provider.
-Some Vitamin B12 is found in yeast, wheat germ, whole grains, eggs, and milk.
+Some Vitamin B12 is found in yeast, wheat germ, whole grains, eggs and milk.

-8. If you’re a strict vegetarian (a vegan -- no eggs, dairy, meat, or fish), you will need to monitor your diet most carefully.
+If you’re a strict vegetarian (a vegan — no eggs, dairy, meat or fish), you will need to monitor your diet most carefully.
 Consult a nutritionist to work out alternative sources of marginal nutrients.